 Treatment for migraines

-Treatment for migraines is always a challenge.
+Treatment for migraines is always challenging.
 There is no cure for migraines in Western medicine.
-However, there are treatments for migraines that help reduce the severity of symptoms when they arise, and people can take steps to reduce the frequency and severity of episodes.
+However, there are treatments that help reduce the severity of symptoms when they arise, and people can take steps to reduce the frequency and severity of episodes.

 Listed below are the most common allopathic palliative medications for migraines.

-Pain relief and other types of medication are some of the treatments for migraines that can help relieve the symptoms of migraines.
-Taking medication as soon as symptoms start may keep them from becoming severe.
+Pain relief and other types of medication are some of the treatments for migraines that can help relieve their symptoms.
+Taking medication as soon as symptoms start may prevent them from becoming severe.

 Migraine treatment is aimed at stopping symptoms and preventing future seizures.